tflanagan/quickbase.dev/source/index.html.md

 <a href='https://help.quickbase.com/api-guide/get_db_page.html' target='_blank'>Quick Base Documentation</a>

+Use API_GetDBPage to retrieve a stored page in Quick Base.
+Quick Base allows you to store various types of pages, ranging from user-guide pages for your application to Exact Forms, used to automate insertion of data into Word documents using a special Word template from Quick Base.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------
 dbid | true | | Table DBID